-The Income Tax Department sends notices for various notices like not filing the income tax return, defect in the filing of the tax returns, or other instances where the tax department requires any additional information or documents.
+The Income Tax Department sends the notices for various reasons like not filing the income tax returns, any defect while filing the returns, or other instances where the tax department is requiring any additional documents or information.

-There is nothing frightening or alarming about the notice that is received.
-But the taxpayer must first understand the notice, the nature of the notice, the request or order in the notice, and take steps to comply.
+Nothing is frightening or alarming about the notice that is received.
+But the taxpayer has to first understand the notice, the nature of the notice, the requestor's order in the notice, and take steps to comply.

-IndiaFilings offers a comprehensive suite of services for families and businesses to help them maintain compliance.
-In case an income tax notice received get in touch with our Tax expert at IndiaFilings to better understand the income tax notice and determine a course of action.
+IndiaFilings offers a comprehensive suite of services for families and businesses to help them in maintaining the compliances.
+In case an income tax notice is received get in touch with the Tax Expert at IndiaFilings to understand the income tax notice and determine a course of action.